Rufus For Real

 For My Sourdough Lovers

-If you are a sourdough person like me, you've probably got some starter hanging around.
-If you want to transform this Dutch Oven No Knead bread into a sourdough loaf, you can!
+If you’re a sourdough person (same, hi), you’ve probably got extra starter hanging out in your fridge.
+The good news?
+You can absolutely turn this Dutch Oven No Knead Bread into a sourdough loaf.

 Image of Oven Mitts